prebid/prebid.github.io/prebid-server/features/pbs-module-storage.md

 ### retrieveModuleEntry()

-This function reads data from the Prebid Server module caching service.
+This function reads data from the Prebid Server caching service.

 Here is an explanation of the parameters: